diekhans/PrimerS-JuJu/README.md

-# PrimersJuJu
+# PrimerS-JuJu

-Tools to assist with designing multiple primers for full-length isoform amplification.
+Tools to assist with designing multiple RT-PCR primers for full-length isoform amplification.